Janesh7/CPP_DSA/Array/readme.md

     Ex: int lenght = sizeof(array)/sizeof(int) ,
         here we take the size of the memory location and divide it by the size of each ele, ie if array is of lenght 10, memory size:40,size of int:4
 - NOTE: initializing array like int arr[variable] is a VERY bad practise
+- IMP NOTE: When we update the array normally passed to the function, the changes remain throughout the program as the var passed int arr[] stores the address to the first memory location.
+So making changes to it will reflect in main aswell.